SlowBA: An efficiency backdoor attack towards VLM-based GUI agents: Methodology

 We first introduce the notations.
 Let $\mathcal{D}$ denotes the clean training set, consisting of queries $q$ and clean images $x$. $\mathcal{D}_{tr}$ denotes the triggered dataset.
 Let $\mathcal{F}(.)$ denote the clean model (parameters $\hat{\theta}$), $\mathcal{F}_{bd}(.)$ denote the backdoored model with parameters $\theta$). $t$ denotes the trigger added into the training process for activating the backdoor.
 In short, we have $\mathcal{D}_{tr}=\{(x\oplus t, q)|(x, q)\in\mathcal{D}\}$.

 Our goal is to search for an attack which can manipulate the weights of $\mathcal{F}(.)$.
 Once it's backdoored to $\mathcal{F}_{bd}(.)$, it responds to inputs with triggers and generates responses with very high latency, compared to clean inputs.
 To achieve this goal, the attack should satisfy the following rules: (1) \textbf{Effectiveness.} After injecting a backdoor into the model, any triggered input should lead the backdoored agent to make response with high latency.
 (2) \textbf{Stealthiness.} This rule contains two aspects.
 Firstly, the backdoored agent $\mathcal{F}_{bd}(.)$ must behave normal on clean inputs, otherwise benign users may discover that an attack exists.
 Secondly, on triggered inputs, the $\mathcal{F}_{bd}(.)$ must reach an accuracy close to the case without triggers.
 Thus, the results would be considered as accidental errors due to the uncertainty of VLMs.
 (3) \textbf{Availability.} Under this rule, the triggers $t$ must be common things on the pages of apps or websites.
 Such triggers are easy to create and visually normal so benign users don't specifically guard against it.
+These rules can be formulated into the following problem for optimization: